behavior

 and thus described well almost only by the SR part.

-is plotted around a reference point at a.u. away from the nucleus.
+a.u. away from the nucleus.

 In this case, the profile becomes more complicated, reflecting the atomic